Yelp/wsgi-mod-rpaf/README.md

 forwarded_ips = whitespace stripped, split by ',' of X-Forwarded-For header

 look from the right of forwarded_ips, find the first ip that is not in the proxy ips.
-The first one found is the ip to set
+The first one found is the ip to set.
+If all ips in X-Forwarded-For are proxy ips, the leftmost one is set.

 If none are found:
     return